jsdrolias/StockTrack/README.md

 **Alternative Approach:**

 Multiple `BackgroundService` instances could be used in one application, sharing the same process.
+In addition, one application could have both consumer types and multiple consumer instances of each type.
 This would be preferable when:
 - Running in resource-constrained environments
 - Both consumers have identical scaling needs
 - Deployment simplicity is prioritized over operational flexibility